| PHRASE: |

 PHRASE: Ta me tuirseach

-PRONOUNCED: taw/may/tier-shock
+PRONOUNCED: taw//tier-shock

 MEANING: I am tired